Les Clisby: Early career

 Born in McLaren Vale, South Australia, on 29 June 1914, Clisby was the second of four children to carpenter Albert Clisby and his wife Mabel, Chapman.
-While attending Nailsworth Junior Technical School, Les also studied engineering in evening classes at the South Australian School of Mines and Industries in Adelaide.
-He joined the Royal Australian Air Force (RAAF) as a mechanic in 1935, but was later accepted into the flying training course at Point Cook, Victoria.
+While attending Nailsworth Junior Technical School, Les studied engineering in evening classes at the South Australian School of Mines and Industries in Adelaide.
+He joined the Royal Australian Air Force (RAAF) as a mechanic in 1935.
+He was later accepted into the flying training course at Point Cook, Victoria.

-On 24 April 1936, Clisby was flying in formation when he encountered problems and bailed out; a subsequent inquiry found that the plane's loss was due to his lack of experience.
-He nevertheless graduated in 1937 and, under a pre-war arrangement between the British and Australian governments, volunteered for transfer to the Royal Air Force (RAF); he sailed for Europe that July.
-On 26 August, he was granted a five-year short-service commission as a pilot officer, and assigned to No. 1 Squadron at RAF Tangmere in Sussex.
+On 24 April 1936, Clisby was flying in formation when he encountered problems and bailed out.
+An inquiry found that the plane's loss was due to his lack of experience.
+He nevertheless graduated in 1937 and, under a pre-war arrangement between the British and Australian governments, volunteered for transfer to the Royal Air Force (RAF).
+He sailed for Europe that July.

+On 26 August 1937, he was granted a five-year short-service commission as a pilot officer, and assigned to No. 1 Squadron at RAF Tangmere in Sussex.
 The unit operated the new Hawker Hurricane, a monoplane with a top speed of over 300 mph and four machine guns in each wing.
 In among training and an active social life, Clisby wrote to his family of a young lady back home in Adelaide becoming his fiancée.